-4.2 Semi-supervised Classification with Multi-Modality Emotional Data
+4.2 Semi-supervised Classification with Multi-Modality Emotional Data to training set.

-Experimental setting.
-To simulate SSL scenario, on 4.2.1 both datasets, we randomly labeled different proportions of samples in the training set, and remained the rest samples in the training set unlabeled.
-For transductive SSL, we trained models on the dataset consisting of the testing data and labeled data belonging to training set.
 For inductive SSL, we trained models on the entire training set consisting of the labeled and unlabeled data.
 For supervised learning, we trained models on the labeled data belonging to training set, and test their performance on the testing set.
-We compared our SMVAE with a broad range of solutions, including MAE [21], DCCA [2], DCCAE [36], AMMSS [4], AMGL [22], M2 [13] and SDGM [20].
+We compared our SMVAE with a broad range of solutions, including MAE [21], DCCA [2], DCCAE [37], AMMSS [4], AMGL [22], M2 [13] and SDGM [20].
 For SMVAE, we considered multi-layer perceptrons as the type of inference and generative networks.
 On both datasets, we set the hidden architectures of the inference and generative networks for each view as '100-50-30' and '30-50-100', respectively, where '30' is the dimension of the latent variables.
 We used the Adam optimizer [12] with a learning rate $\eta = 3 \times 10^{-4}$ in training.
 The scaling constant c was selected from {0.1, 0.5, 1}.
 For MAE, DCCA and DCCAE, we considered the same setups (network structure, learning rate, etc.) as our SMVAE.
 Furthermore, we used support vector machines (SVM) and transductive SVM (TSVM) for supervised learning and transductive SSL, respectively.
 For AMGL, M2 and SDGM we used their default settings, and we evaluated M2's performance on each modality and the concatenation of all modalities, respectively.